morrownr/USB-WiFi/README.md

 Recent changes below:

+- 2021-01-24 - removed warnings about rtl8814au after considerable work on AP mode.
-- 2021-01-24 - Moved the rtl88x2bu driver up to first place after work to correct problems in AP mode.
+- 2021-01-24 - moved the rtl8812bu up to first place after work to correct problems in AP mode.

 -----